prettier/eslint-config-prettier/README.md

 /* eslint-disable quotes */
 "use strict";

-// prettier does not want spaces before the parentheses, but
+// Prettier does not want spaces before the parentheses, but
 // eslint-config-foobar wants one. console.log ();
 ```